MCH3169 : Digital Communication for Cultural Institutions and Organisations

-This module examines how the cultural sector engages with digital platforms, tools and practices to support the creation, appropriation and communication of cultural content.
-It particularly questions how cultural organisations communicate with their audience(s) digitally.
-It aims to encourage students to consider the changing nature of communication in the cultural sector in a digital context.
-It particularly examines how different organisational motivations (e.g. audience development, access, PR, deep engagement, communities of interest etc.) shape the choice of digital tools and communication platforms; it also considers how emerging digital engagement behaviours among digital audiences shape organisational communication.
+This module introduces the domain of ‘cultural sector’ and examines how cultural sector organisations and groups (e.g. museums, archives, art and performance organisations, festivals, theatres, community groups etc.) engage with digital platforms, tools and practices to support the creation, appropriation and communication of cultural content.
+What constitutes ‘cultural content’ is explained though examples and specific case studies.
+The module also questions how cultural sector organisations communicate with their audience(s) digitally.
+It aims to encourage students to consider the challenges and opportunities of digital communication for both non-for-profit and for-profit cultural organisations.
+It particularly examines different organisational motivations for digital communication, for example audience development, accessibility to content, PR, and crowdsourcing.
 The module aims to engage critically with practices around digital cultural communication as well as its effect on how cultural memory, contested cultural knowledge(s) and cultural value are constructed through digital means.
-A range of contemporary and historical digital communication paradigms, case studies, online projects, and professional practice are used throughout the module.
+A range of contemporary and historical digital communication paradigms, case studies, international online projects, and professional practices are used throughout the module.

 The module aims to provide:

-1. An introduction on how the creation, appropriation and communication of cultural content is understood and practiced within cultural organisations (e.g. museums, archives, art organisations, performance groups, community organisations etc.)
+2. An introduction on how the creation, appropriation and digital communication of cultural content is understood and practiced within cultural organisations (e.g. museums, archives, art organisations, performance groups, community organisations etc.)

 5. Familiarity with debates and theory about digital cultural communication, participation, engagement and active citizenship.

-6. The opportunity to reflect on how digital tools and platforms affect the construction and representation of cultural memory, indigenous cultures and contested knowledge in the digital realm.
+6. The opportunity to reflect on how digital tools and platforms affect the representation of cultural memory, indigenous cultures and contested knowledge in the digital realm.